reactome/release-update-dois/data-exporter/README.md

 Usage: `./runDataExporter.sh`

-NOTE: This script is building and invoking a Java application which requries a Java 8+ environment.
+NOTE: This script is building and invoking a Java application which requires a Java 8+ environment.
 You will need maven and a full JDK to compile.

 ### To run the application manually: